-To solve (3), the inexact Augmented Lagrangian Method (iALM) is widely used [16, 17, 38], due to its cheap per-iteration cost and also its empirical success in practice.
-Every (outer) iteration of iALM calls a solver to inexactly solve an intermediate augmented Lagrangian subproblem to near stationarity, and the user has freedom in choosing this solver, which could be a first-order algorithm (say, proximal gradient descent [51]) or a second-order algorithm, such as BFGS [48].
+To solve (3), the inexact Augmented Lagrangian Method (iALM) is widely used [16, 17, 38], due to its cheap per iteration cost and also its empirical success in practice.
+Every (outer) iteration of iALM calls a solver to inexactly solve an intermediate augmented Lagrangian subproblem to near stationarity, and the user has freedom in choosing this solver, which could use first-order (say, proximal gradient descent [51]) or second-order information, such as BFGS [48].

-We argue that, unlike its convex counterpart [45, 39, 66], the convergence rate and the complexity of iALM for (3) are not well-understood, as detailed in Section 5.
-Indeed, addressing this important theoretical gap is one of the key contribution of the present work.
+We argue that unlike its convex counterpart [45, 39, 66], the convergence rate and the complexity of iALM for (3) are not well-understood, see Section 5 for a review of the related literature.
+Indeed, addressing this important theoretical gap is one of the contributions of our work.

-Summary of contributions:
+A brief summary of our contributions:

-\triangleright Our framework is future-proof in the sense that we obtain the convergence rate of iALM for (1) with an arbitrary solver for finding first- and second-order stationary points of each intermediate subproblem.
+$\circ$ Our framework is future-proof in the sense that we obtain the convergence rate of iALM for (1) with an arbitrary solver for finding first- and second-order stationary points.

-\triangleright We investigate the use of different solvers for augmented Lagrangian subproblems and provide overall iteration complexity bounds for finding first- and second-order stationary points of (1).
+• We investigate using different solvers for augmented Lagrangian subproblems and provide overall iteration complexity bounds for finding first- and second-order stationary points of (1).
 Our complexity bounds match the best theoretical complexity results in optimization, see Section 5.

-\triangleright We propose a novel geometric condition that simplifies the algorithmic analysis of iALM.
-We verify the condition for a few key problems described in Section 6.
+$\circ$ We propose a novel geometric condition that simplifies the algorithmic analysis for iALM.
+We verify the condition for key problems described in Section 6.

 Roadmap.
-Section 2 collects the technical tools and notation.
-We present iALM in Section 3 and obtain its convergence rate to first- and second-order stationary points in Section 4, alongside their total iteration complexities.
-A comprehensive review of the literature, highlighting the key distinctions of our framework, is presented in Section 5.
-Finally, Section 6 provides the numerical evidence and comparisons with the state-of-the-art.
+Section 2 collects the main tools and our notation.
+We present the iALM in Section 3 and obtain its convergence rate to first- and second-order stationary points in Section 4. alongside their iteration complexities.
+We provide a comprehensive review of the literature and highlight our key differences in Section 5.
+Section 6 presents the numerical evidence and comparisons with the state-of-the-art.